symphatixe/CPU-Scheduler/README.md

 ### CPU Class

 This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
 I was required to create this custom compare class to override the method given by Java because I was using a Priority Queue.
 When using a `PriorityQueue` in Java you can either use the natural ordering of elements which means it'll determine the order using the `compareTo` method.
+Otherwise it will use the custom Compar
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjE5ODQyMDQsMTg3ODM4NzA1MCwxNT
+eyJoaXN0b3J5IjpbMTY0MTE0NDk0LC0yMTIxOTg0MjA0LDE4Nz
-cwMDYxOTgyLDEzNTQ2Mjk1NzIsNjU5Mjg0MTAsOTg3MTI1OTAy
+gzODcwNTAsMTU3MDA2MTk4MiwxMzU0NjI5NTcyLDY1OTI4NDEw
-LDU2ODkwNzY5NCw1MzI4MTkwMF19
+LDk4NzEyNTkwMiw1Njg5MDc2OTQsNTMyODE5MDBdfQ==
 -->